Chobolabs/spine-cpp/README.md

 ## Limitations

-spine-cpp works with data exported from Spine 3.1.08.
-Updating to [v3.2](https://trello.com/c/k7KtGdPW/76-update-runtimes-to-support-v3-2-shearing) will commence after spine-c has support for it.
+spine-cpp works with data exported from Spine 3.2.07 (but not linked meshes yet).
+Support for 3.3 is in progress.

 Like the spine-c runtime binary loading is not yet supported.